-Such a family can be compactified to a family $\mathcal X$ over the disc $B$, see \cite{Mumford_Analytic_1972}.
-We call such a family a \emph{Mumford family}.
-We can also obtain a family of compact surfaces when $\alpha_{ij}t^{n_{ij}}$ is replaced by a more general series like $\alpha_{ij}t^{n_{ij}}+ \alpha_{ij, 1}t^{n_{ij}+1} + \cdots$, but in general the associated surface may not contain any curve.
+This family can be compactified to a family $\mathcal X$ over the disc $B$, see \cite{Mumford_Analytic_1972}.
+Such a compactified family is referred to as a \emph{Mumford family}.
+We can also obtain a family of compact surfaces if $\alpha_{ij}t^{n_{ij}}$ is replaced by a more general series, such as $\alpha_{ij}t^{n_{ij}}+ \alpha_{ij, 1}t^{n_{ij}+1} + \cdots$.
+However, in general, the associated surface may not contain any curve.